radumarias/rencfs/docs/readme/Testing.md

 - `test cases`: generic test cases
 - `smoke tests`: short, small tests used to test a build quickly
 - `acceptance`: tests that must be passed to consider a build stable.
 These we will run for prod builds
-- `bug` sample sample file to create a new bug.
-Copy it and create a new file in `bugs` folder.
-After you have this, please create a bug on GitHub, too, and name the file as the bug in there, including #id too

 ## Open a bug